DavoDev-Hub/DavoDev-Hub/README.md

 <p align="justify">HI!
 I am a student at Universidad Autónoma de Aguascalientes pursuing my goal of becoming a
     Software Engineer.
 Throughout my education, I have gained experience in various programming languages including C, C++, Java, and JavaScript, as well as database management (mySql, Oracle).
-I am passionate about programming, and in my free time, I enjoy two major hobbies: reading and listening to music :).
+I am passionate about programming, and in my free time, I enjoy two major hobbies: reading and listening to music.
 </p>

 ### Connect with me: